telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/show-preview-image-window-mvvm.md

 ---
-title: Show Preview of Image in Window Using MVVM
+title: Show Image Preview in Window Using MVVM
-page_title: Show Preview of Image in Window Using MVVM | Kendo UI Grid
+page_title: Show Image Preview in Window Using MVVM | Kendo UI Grid
-description: "Learn how to show a preview of an image in a window using MVVM."
+description: "Learn how to show a preview of an image in a window using MVVM in a Kendo UI Grid."
 slug: howto_show_preview_image_window_MVVM
 ---

-# Show Preview of Image in Window Using MVVM
+# Show Image Preview in Window Using MVVM

-This article illustrates how to show a preview of an image in a window using MVVM.
-To see the example, refer to the [example source code](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/grid-show-preview-image-mvvm), which is available in the [Kendo UI ASP.NET MVC code samples GitHub repository](https://github.com/telerik/kendo-examples-asp-net-mvc).
+To see the example on how to show a preview of an image in a window using MVVM in the Kendo UI Grid, refer to [this project](https://github.com/telerik/kendo-examples-asp-net-mvc/tree/master/grid-show-preview-image-mvvm).
+It is available in the [Kendo UI GitHub repository with code samples on the UI for ASP.NET MVC](https://github.com/telerik/kendo-examples-asp-net-mvc).

 ## See Also

-Other articles on Kendo UI Grid and how-to examples related to its editing functionality:
+Other articles on the Kendo UI Grid and how-to examples related to its editing functionality:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Access Editor Controls in Edit Events]({% slug howto_access_editor_controlsin_edit_events_grid %})